shoubhikraj/autodE-gui/README.md

 on a local system or submit to a cluster.
 In future, a feature to run autodE from the GUI will be implemented.

 ### Known issues
-The molecule editor executable (default Avogadro) must be closed before the GUI interface will be responsive.
+1. The molecule editor executable (default Avogadro) must be closed before the GUI interface will be responsive.
 This is because it waits for Avogadro to finish editing the file, and prevents multiple instances of Avogadro attempting to edit the same file.
+2. When using two Avogadro windows side-by-side (i.e. editing two molecules at once), if you wish to copy the molecule from one window to other, use Select All (Ctrl+A) and then copy.
+If you do not use Select All, not all atoms may be copied over, and the order of atoms may not be the same. **The order of atoms is crucial in most autodE uses, and wrong order *will* cause errors**.

 ### Development
 autodE GUI is currently in development.
 Any feedback and advice is greatly appreciated.